 Step 11.
 In the Protocol Specific Information, Device Security Profile select Third-party SIP Device Advanced.

 Step 12.
 Check the Media Transmission Point Required.

 Note: Adding end user to Cisco Unified Communications Manager and associating and end user with a camera allows cameras that run the SIP Client app to register with Cisco Unified Communications Manager.
 Cisco recommends that you create one end user and associate that end user with each camera.

 Step 15.
-Navigate to User Management à End User > Add New.
+Select User Management à End User and Add New.